AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-customizingviewer/r-html5-flyout-viewer-20-customize-swatches.md

 ---
 description: Swatches consist of a row of thumbnail images with optional scroll buttons on the left and right hand side.
-seo-description: Swatches consist of a row of thumbnail images with optional scroll buttons on the left and right hand side.
-seo-title: Swatches

 solution: Experience Manager
 title: Swatches
-uuid: ee91385d-a0ff-4419-8a86-e2b106030f98

 feature: Dynamic Media Classic,Viewers,SDK/API,Flyout
 role: Developer,Business Practitioner
 ---